 Undergraduate and postgraduate students from all fields with at least two years University level German (with a better than B average) may apply for this scholarship.
-The students should be aged from 19 to 32 and proposing to undertake the 8 week (in January and February 1997) German studies course (in German) at the University of Freiburg.
+The students should be aged from 19 to 32 and proposing to undertake the 8 week German studies course (in German) at the University of Freiburg.
 The course provides language instruction and concentrates on historical and cultural aspects of contemporary Germany for students with some knowledge of German and a background in German Studies.
 Applications close 1 August.